14 Gripping and Authentic Books about Female Spies

 But with books like The Nightingale and The Alice Network hitting the bestseller lists, the world is finally aware of just how badass female agents really are.

-Below are the best spy books featuring female spies from many periods in history.
+Below are the best spy books about female spies from many periods in history.
 If you are looking to pick one of these for your book club, we have suggestions on how to theme your book club discussion around them!

 The Best Books about Female Spies